Zeeeepa/xyops/docs/api.md

 GET /api/app/decrypt_secret/v1
 ```

-Decrypt and return a secret’s variable data.
+Decrypt and return a secret's variable data.
 Admin only.
 Requires a valid administrator session or API Key.
 Both a HTTP GET with query string parameters and a HTTP POST with JSON are allowed.

 Access to this API is logged as a transaction in the activity log (action type `secret_access`), tagged with the requesting username.